stat545ubc-2023/mda-eullyao/mini-project-1.md

 **Things to keep in mind**

-- We hope that thhead(is project will serve as practice for carrying our your own *independent* data analysis.
+- We hope that this project will serve as practice for carrying our your own *independent* data analysis.
 Remember to comment your code, be explicit about what you are doing, and write notes in this markdown document when you feel that context is required.
 As you advance in the project, prompts and hints to do this will be diminished - it’ll be up to you!